vatpac-technology/sops/docs/client/towerstrips.md

 Within vatSys, this can be emulated using the [OzStrips plugin](https://maxrumsey.xyz/OzStrips/){target=new}.
 Strip state is shared between controllers operating at the same aerodrome.

-!!! warning "Important"
-    OzStrips can be an incredibly useful tool to reduce controller workload and improve the level of service offered to pilots, but it's use is not compulsory.
-Controllers should revert to the default vatSys strip bays if the use of OzStrips is becoming a hinderance to themselves or surrounding controllers.

 ## Setup
 ### Installation
 The OzStrips plugin can be downloaded using the [vatSys Plugin Manager](https://github.com/badvectors/PluginManager){target=new}.